CambridgeNuclear/SCONE/docs/Output.rst

   character(nameLen) :: name
   type(outputFile)   :: out

   !!
-Initialise output by choosing the format call out % init('asciiMatlab')
+Initialise output by choosing the format and output file !!
+If no file name is provided, the output will not be printed call out % init('asciiMatlab', filename="./path/to/output/without_any_extension")

   !!
 Write an integer of 7
   name = 'int'